Originally posted by Joshua Fauver on the Independent American & Constitutional Review on July 20th.

 Reuters investigative journalist Scot Paltrow picked this “lost” issue up.
 Reuters is in the midst of publishing a series of his reports on how DoD deals with its accounting and budgets.
 Although DoD itself says its practices are clean and accurate, the agency is not audit ready and probably won’t be for quite some time.
 Paltrow’s research suggests that DoD errors in paying personnel is common, despite DoD’s denials.
 In 2011, former defense Secretary Panetta issued a directive requiring DoD to become audit ready by 2014.
 However, given the circumstances that is unlikely to happen.

 Not surprisingly, there are some personal tragedies and outrages that come with the mess.
 Some of our soldiers were not paid what they were owed.
 That sometimes forced them to sell personal belongings and get food from charities.
 When confronted with questions about why pay was being withheld, DoD personnel sometimes could not answer because they did not know and apparently did not have any way to find out.
+This is a case of bad accounting, or the DoD hiding funds, either way, it calls for more legitimate accounting practices, let’s hope the new graduates from universities like the University of Alabama Birmingham and more, have better accounting habits as well as a better moral compass.

 Part or much of the problem seems to stem from (i) DoD’s accounting technology and (ii) the fact that working on things like accounting and budget control do not advance anyone’s military career.
 DoD’s Defense and Accounting Service (DFAS; http://www.dfas.mil/) is responsible for accounting and budgets, but they are using equipment that is over 40 years old, including ancient IBM mainframes.
 In 2010, DoD scrapped a 10 year effort to modernize it’s accounting procedures.
 By the time DoD abandoned its attempt to upgrade its systems, it had spent $1 billion.
 What benefit to taxpayers or the DoD, if any, came from that $1 billion effort is unclear.